aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/addpictureframe/_index.md

 ## ShapeCollection.AddPictureFrame method

-Creates a new PictureFrame and adds it to the end of the collection.
+Creates a new picture frame containing the specified image and adds it to the end of the shape collection.

 ```csharp
 public IPictureFrame AddPictureFrame(ShapeType shapeType, float x, float y, float width,